bitbonsai/carnivoorexperiment.nl/blog/what-to-do-in-parties.md

 5. Pro tip: If you're air frying burgers, flip them once for best results.

 And that's it.
 Felt really good to have people around, everybody was happy, and I was able to keep my experiment without any major issues or having to talk too much about it.

+## No updates then?

+Oh well.
+Sleep is still messed up.
+Waking up at 3:30am.
+Now I'm using ocean waves sound to go back to sleep, which works faster for me.

+Cravings are lower, today I put some spekblokjes in my rib eye.
+Tastier and more fullfilling :)

+Oh, and I had a tea.
+And black coffee.
+Will change the index page to add those, I'm having those regularly, so it's not just meat, water and salt.